Reskadinnick

 Reskadinnick is a hamlet north of Camborne in west Cornwall, England, UK The postal code for Reskadinnick, Cornwall is TR14 OBL.

 Stephen MacKenna

 Stephen MacKenna was a journalist, linguist and writer of Irish descent.
 He is perhaps most well known for his important English translation of the Greek-speaking philosopher Plotinus.
 He was resident at Reskadinnick in his latter years.

+Molly Hughes

+Molly Hughes (Nee Thomas) 1866-1956 wrote several memoirs about growing up in London in the nineteenth century. in A London Child of the 1870s she devotes four chapters to a family visit to Reskadinnick, the home of her maternal grandfather, Joseph Vivian, and numerous Vivian relatives.
+This provides a detailed and vivid account of Reskadinnick in the late 1870s.